Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Experimental Results

+Additionally, there are also differences between the six ML4VD techniques.
+For example, moving the code into a separate function ($t_6$) only seems to have a high impact on CodeBERT, and inserting a simple comment ($t_5$) seems to have a much higher impact on UniXcoder than on the other ML4VD techniques.
+Future work is required to determine why the ML4VD techniques are more or less robust against specific transformations.

+We also investigated the impact of each individual transformation when not only the testing data but also the training data is augmented using a different transformation than for the testing data.
+However, due to the results being very similar to \autoref{fig:rq_2_barchart}, we decided to omit this from the paper and provide it as supplementary material in \autoref{appendix:impact_of_transformations}.

-\result{Across 2 datasets, 3 ML techniques, and 11 transformations, on average, (a) testing data amplification using semantic preserving transformations leads to a drop in score (CodeXGLUE: $-0.020$, VulDeePecker: $-0.030$), and (b) training data amplification using the same transformations restores 59.8\% (CodeXGLUE) and 54.1\% (VulDeePecker) of the lost performance.}
+\result{Across two datasets, six ML4VD techniques, and 11 transformations, on average, (a) testing data augmentation using semantic preserving transformations leads to a drop in accuracy/f1-score (CodeXGLUE: $-0.025$, VulDeePecker: $-0.043$), (b) training data augmentation using the same transformations restores 69.0\% (CodeXGLUE) and 66.2\% (VulDeePecker) of the lost accuracy/f1-score, and (c) transformations that insert or reorder statements seem to be more impactful than other types of transformations.}